Dr. Jun Wang

 University College London

-My research focus is on the areas of information retrieval, large scale data mining, multimedia content analysis, and statistical pattern recognition; current research covers both theoretical and practical aspects:
+My research focus is on the areas of information retrieval, personalisation and computational advertising; current research covers both theoretical and practical aspects:

-- portfolio theory and statistical modeling of information retrieval,
+- statistical modeling of information retrieval, and dynamic information retrieval,

 - data mining and collaborative filtering (recommendation),

-- Editor Board, Springer Journal of Big Data, forthcoming 2013
+- Editor Board, Springer Journal of Big Data

 - PC, the annual meeting of the Association for Computational Linguistics (ACL), 2013